slapers/ping-fastcgi/README.md

 - timeout on connect
 - timeout on receive answer

-I didn't bother implementing both since fo my usecase this is handled by kubernetes.
+I didn't bother implementing both since for my usecase this is handled by kubernetes.

 # Credits

-This small thing would not be possible without fcgiclient written by Junqing Tan
+This small thing would not be possible without fcgiclient written by Junqing Tan <ivan@mysqlab.net>